la2050/challenge/_2020/play/los-angeles-dodgers-foundation.md

   - LA is the best place to LEARN
   - LA is the best place to CONNECT
   - LA is the healthiest place to LIVE
+Has your proposal changed due to COVID-19?: >
+  At the Los Angeles Dodgers Foundation (LADF), we know that we must be bigger than baseball and that means taking a leadership role in not only helping “flatten the curve” of COVID-19 spreading throughout our communities, but by doubling down and expanding access to assistance so many of us need during this crisis.
+Since our community groundbreaking event in February, LADF launched relief efforts but has remained in constant communication with Gonzales Park project and construction partners.
+LADF is currently evaluating the project completion timeline in accordance with LA County Department of Public and Health orders and local Compton and LA Mayors’ Safer at Home directives.

+  LADF and its partners remain committed to this project.
+There have been no changes made to the project scope or design.
+Plans for continued construction are tentatively set for later this fall.
+We envision a significant grand opening celebration in spring 2021 honoring Jackie Robinson and uplifting the Compton community.

+  This project will include building three Dodgers Dreamfields and Fitness and Training Zones, alongside lead partners Kershaw’s Challenge and the City of Compton.
+This project will help restore Gonzales Park to its prior baseball glory and promote a positive environment for youth to play baseball and softball.
+We believe that Dodgers Dreamfields are game-changers, because revitalized green spaces help revitalize communities, boosting the safety of local parks and providing a place where neighbors can gather, exercise and play.

+  LADF looks forward to project completion so that, when it's safe to gather again, our youth and families can reenter and enjoy this new community space together.
 year: 2020
 category: play
 filename: los-angeles-dodgers-foundation